JustWhit3/ptc-print/README.md

 fmt::print( "{} {} {}\n", "I am", "very similar to Python", 123 );
 ```

 - Faster than all the other printing objects.
-In case of `PTC_ENABLE_PERFORMANCE_IMPROVEMENTS` macro usage the library increase even more its speed with respect to the others.
+In case of `PTC_ENABLE_PERFORMANCE_IMPROVEMENTS` macro usage the library increases even more its speed with respect to the others.
 See [Benchmarking](#benchmarking) section.

 - Possibility to change *end* and *separator* characters, like in Python: